jumpserver/jumpserver/docs/step_by_step.rst

     $ mysql
     > create database jumpserver default charset 'utf8';
-    > grant all on jumpserver.* to 'jumpserver'@'127.0.0.1' identified by 'weakPassword';
+    > grant all privileges on jumpserver.* to 'jumpserver'@'127.0.0.1' identified by 'weakPassword';
     > flush privileges;

 **2.7 修改 Jumpserver 配置文件**